exx888/slid/README.md

 📜 License

-This project is licensed under the [License Name, e.g., MIT License].
+This project is licensed under the [MIT License].

 Crafted with meticulous care and advanced design.